alpha22jp/simplenote2.el/README.md

 ## Installation

+This package requires [request-deferred](https://github.com/tkf/emacs-request) which is also available from MELPA.
+Install it in advance.

-Just download `simplenote2.el` and put it on a directory anywhere Emacs can find.
+Then, just download `simplenote2.el` and put it on a directory anywhere Emacs can find.
 *(Installation from MELPA by package.el will be coming soon...)*

 ## Configuration